thehorse14/goal-automation/README.md

 # Selfdrvn Goal Automation
 - To automate the process of creating and completing goal.
-The login credential will be stored in the user folde
+The login credential will be stored in the user folder

 ## Prerequisite
 - [Python](https://www.python.org/downloads/)
-- Chromedriver
-- Selenium

 ## How to use
+- Run `pip install -r requirements.txt` to install the package needed

 ### Windows
 1. Replace `user_folder` variable with your User folder.